apache/nuttx/configs/nucleo-f072rb/README.txt

   Configuring USART2 is the same as given above.

-  Question:  What BAUD should be configure to interface with the Virtual COM port?
-115200 8N1?
+  115200 8N1 BAUD should be configure to interface with the Virtual COM port.

   Default
   -------